Network Device Vendor Management in rConfig V8

 Section titled “Related Documentation”- Devices - Device management and vendor associations

-- API Documentation - Programmatic vendor management
+- REST API - Programmatic vendor management

 Quick Reference